Rise in Holiday Cottage Heating Oil Thefts

 - Pay particular attention to your tank after a fuel delivery as this may put pressure on the system and any weak points.

 - Check oil levels regularly to identify any sudden drops which could mean there is a leak.
 An oil tank gauge allows you to easily check oil levels and tank monitoring devices (such as http://www.oilpal.com) send you automatic alerts on low levels or sudden drops.

 - Arrange for the boiler, tank and underground pipes to be serviced at least once a year by an OFTEC technician https://www.oftec.co.uk.
 Keep any maintenance records to support potential insurance claims.

 Dealing with heating oil spills and leaking tanks

 If you are concerned about damage to your tank or a possible leak you should contact your insurance company as soon as possible to get advice on the next steps to take.

 - The first sign that you have a leak is likely to be a strong smell of oil.
 If you do have a leak, it is important that you (safely) take reasonable precautions to prevent damage to your property and the environment.

 - Make sure anyone in your property or your housekeeper knows how to isolate the tank to stop the oil flow, label valves so that it’s clear to others.

 - Try to prevent the spill from soaking into the ground and watercourse by using sand or soil to absorb the heating oil, don’t try to wash away the oil.

-- To get professional advice or report pollution incidents call the Environment Agency on 0800 807 060.
+- To report an oil spill or leak, contact the Environment Agency’s 24-hour emergency hotline on 0800807060.
 You can also download a guide to looking after an oil tank and preventing pollution from the Environment Agency here (PDF)